dotnet/AspNetCore.Docs/docs/migrating/migratingfrommvc5/migratingfrommvc5.rst

 .. _`Steve Smith`: Author_

 Migrating from ASP.NET MVC 5 to ASP.NET 5 and MVC 6 requires a few steps to complete, since ASP.NET 5 introduces a number of new concepts.
-In this article you will learn how to migrate from the ASP.NET MVC 5 Starter Web Project to ASP.NET MVC 6, including initial setup, basic controllers and views, and static content and client side dependencies.
+In this article you will learn how to migrate from the ASP.NET MVC 5 default project template to ASP.NET MVC 6, including initial setup, basic controllers and views, static content, and client side dependencies.

 This article covers the following topics:
 	- Create the Initial Project